Mouse button: Additional buttons

 Aftermarket manufacturers have long built mice with five or more buttons.
-Depending on the user's preferences and software environment, the extra buttons may allow forward and backward web-navigation, scrolling through a browser's history, or other functions, including mouse related functions like quick-changing the mouse's resolution/sensitivity.
+Depending on the user's preferences and software environment, the extra buttons may allow forward and backward (such as forward and backward web-navigation, scrolling through a browser's history), or other functions, including mouse related functions like quick-changing the mouse's resolution/sensitivity (DPI).
 As with similar features in keyboards, however, not all software supports these functions.
 The additional buttons become especially useful in computer gaming, where quick and easy access to a wide variety of functions (such as macros and DPI changes) can give a player an advantage.
 Because software can map mouse-buttons to virtually any function, keystroke, application or switch, extra buttons can make working with such a mouse more efficient and easier.

 Scroll wheel

 Scrollmice almost always mount their scroll wheels on an internal spring-loaded frame and switch, so that simply pushing down makes them work as an extra button, made easier to do without accidentally spinning it by wheel detents present in most scrollmice.
 The wheel can both be rotated and clicked, thus most mice today effectively have three buttons.
 The click is usually called the middle-click.

 In web browsers, middle-clicking on a hyperlink opens it in a new tab, and middle-clicking on a tab in the tab bar usually closes it.
 On taskbars, it might open a new instance of the program as opposed to an already open one.

 Some mice have scroll wheels that can be tilted sideways for sideways scrolling; others may contain a second scroll wheel for this purpose.

 Omnidirectional scrolling can be performed in various document viewers including web browsers and PDF readers by middle-clicking and moving the pointer in any direction.
 This can be done by holding and scrolling until released, or by short clicking and scrolling until clicking once more (any mouse button) or pressing the Esc key.
 Some applications such as "Xreader" simulate a drag-to-scroll gesture as used by touch screen devices such as smartphones and tablet computers.

 In Linux, pressing the left and right mouse buttons simultaneously simulates a middle click, and middle-clicking into a text area pastes the clipboard at the mouse cursor's location (not the blinking cursor's existing location).

 Text editors including Kate and Xed allow switching between open tabs by scrolling while the cursor points at the tab bar.